Frequently Asked Questions

 Grab a mask and snorkel and head out to explore the marine life off the coast.
 Check out the beaches of Punta Uva (Grape Point), Punta Mona (Monkey Point), and Manzanillo for some of the country's best snorkeling.
 See coral, fish, octopus, sea turtles, and harmless nurse sharks.

-Finca la Isla Botanical Garden Visit: Price unknown
+Finca la Isla Botanical Garden Visit: Price varies

 Just outside the town is a tropical farm, part of which is set aside as a botanical garden.
 Finca la Isla is a working farm and botanical garden built from the remains of an abandoned cacao plantation.
 Sample homemade natural chocolate, drink tropical fruit drinks, and learn about the production of black pepper and nutmeg.
 Shoot some colorful photos and be careful where you walk.
 Visitors are guaranteed to see the red poison dart frog, along with other frogs, reptiles, toucans, and birds.

-Gandoca Manzanillo National Wildlife Refuge Hike: Price unknown
+Gandoca Manzanillo National Wildlife Refuge Hike: Price varies

 Beginning at the Cocles River south of Puerto Viejo, the Gandoca Manzanillo Wildlife Refuge extends through beach communities, jungle, marshland, coves, and coast all the way to the Sixaola River and the border with Panama.
 Begin in Manzanillo and wind your way through plantations of cacao, strangler fig, and almond trees, looking for capuchin and howler monkeys, sloths, and raccoons.
 White sand beaches lead into aquamarine water, filled with 35 species of coral and tropical fish, sea turtles, lobsters, and stingrays.
 Wear light clothing and walking shoes, and bring lots of water and insect repellent.